Easy Auth | Standard Logic App with Azure API Management

 There are other features that can be used to further restrict access to your Logic App, for instance adding IP Address Restrictions to limit traffic to only your API Management Instance.

 But what if you require further governance whereby the Logic App requires a valid Entra ID bearer token in order to be invoked.
-To implement this we need to make use of Easy Auth.
+To implement this we are going to make use of Easy Auth.

 Easy Auth